Horoměřice

 Horoměřice is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 4,500 inhabitants.
+It has about 5,500 inhabitants making it the most populous municipality in the country without the town status.

 Geography

 Horoměřice is situated northwest of Prague, in its immediate vicinity.
 It lies in an agricultural landscape of the Prague Plateau.

 History

 The first written mention of Horoměřice is from 1273.
 Back then it was owned by the Strahov Monastery.
 The monastery lost the village during the Hussite Wars in 1421, but after changing hands several times, the monastery owned it continuously from 1598 until establishment of the municipality.

 Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-There is a simple castle from the 18th century, which belonged to the Strahov Monastery until 1945.
+In the municipality is a simple castle from the 18th century, which belonged to the Strahov Monastery until 1945.
 Today it is owned by the municipality, which intends to reconstruct and use it for social and cultural purposes.